shahid9153/pixly/CONTRIBUTING.md

   - [Other Known Bugs and Issues : 🪲](#other-known-bugs-and-issues--)

 ## Registration
->[!important] Attention
+>[!IMPORTANT]
-All contributors must do the following to be eligible for MLSA X HACKTOBERFEST:
+> All contributors must do the following to be eligible for MLSA X HACKTOBERFEST:
 - [Star this repository](https://github.com/keploy/keploy)
 - [Register here on MLSA KIIT website](https://register.mlsakiit.com/)
 - [Register on HacktoberFest Official Website](https://hacktoberfest.com/auth/)